Lyu Jian: Career

 he was appointed President of the university.

 Research

 Lyu Jian has performed research in computer software, software methodology, network software, agent technology, middleware, pervasive computing, software collaboration technology, and web security.
 He has given research seminars at various universities.

 Awards

-Lyu Jian received the Natural Science award and the Technological Invention award from Ministry of Education, China.
-In 2013, he was elected as a member of Chinese Academy of Sciences.
+Lyu Jian received the Natural Science award and the Technological Invention award from the Ministry of Education, China.
+In 2013, he was elected as a member of the Chinese Academy of Sciences.